Slmudd02/louisville_hate_crimes/README.md

 - Feature 2:
     - Use built-in pandas or numpy functions.
 - Feature 3:
-    - Use at least 5 different built-in Python functions to find out something about your data.
+    - Analyze your data.
+Use at least 5 different built-in Python functions to find out something about your data.
 - Feature 4:
     - Make 2 basic plots with matplotlib, seaborn, or any other kind of visualization library that you think looks interesting.
 - Feature 5: